We are so excited that you are joining CeO as you prepare for life at UW-Madison!

 First Year CeO Scholars are required to proactively meet with their CeO Advisor at least three times each semester.
 These meetings occur during the critical advising weeks of each semester.
 You are required to meet with your CeO Advisor before the end of:

-• The fourth week to review transition, belonging, and academic supports for classes
+- The fourth week to reflect on transition, belonging, and academic supports for classes

 Empowering You Career & Internship Conference